viet34tqc/notebook/display-grid.md

 The returned value depends on the the leftover space.
 If the leftover space is enough, it returns max value, otherwise min value

 - static value `minmax(100px, 200px)`: by default, if there is space, this returns `200px`, otherwise `100px` is the value (not less than 100px)
-- dynamic value `minmax(100px, 1fr)`: 1fr is calculated first, the static value is `100px`.
-If 1fr value is bigger than 100px, then it returns 1fr
+- dynamic value `minmax(100px, 1fr)`: `1fr` is calculated first, the static value is `100px`.
+If `1fr` value is bigger than 100px, then it returns 1fr
+- `minmax(0, 1fr)` still sizes the columns at 1fr, but allows it to shrink in width below what auto would be, meaning using overflow will actually work.

 ## `grid-auto-rows` and `grid-auto-columns`